Eyewash Additive Concentrate Liquid

 An active ingredient is the substance responsible for the medicinal effects of a product specified by the substance's molecular structure or if the molecular structure is not known, defined by an unambiguous definition that identifies the substance.
 Each active ingredient name is the preferred term of the UNII code submitted.

-• PROPYLENE GLYCOL 280 kg/2800L - A clear, colorless, viscous organic solvent and diluent used in pharmaceutical preparations.
+• PROPYLENE GLYCOL 280 kg/2800L - Derivatives of propylene glycol (1,2-propanediol).
+They are used as humectants and solvents in pharmaceutical preparations.

 • WATER 2374.4 L/2800L - A clear, odorless, tasteless liquid that is essential for most animal and plant life and is an excellent solvent for many substances.
 The chemical formula is hydrogen oxide (H2O).
 (McGraw-Hill Dictionary of Scientific and Technical Terms, 4th ed)